gkaf89/NCC-Trainings/docs/openmp/preparation.md

 source.sh  Test.cc  Test.f90
 ```

-#### 9. Finally, we need to load the compiler to test the our OpenMP codes
+#### 9. Finally, we need to load the compiler to test our OpenMP codes
  - 9.1 We will work with GNU compiler
  ```
  $ source module.sh